newrelic/docs-website/CONTRIBUTING.md

 When the user goes to a page, we determine which section of the site they are on and load the appropriate `.yml` file to populate the sidebar navigation.
 The navigation for the homepage is an aggregate of all the top-level pages.

-**NOTE**: Each category has it's own `index.md` page (list of pages for that category).
+**NOTE**: Each category has its own `index.md` page (list of pages for that category).
 When updating the navigation, you may also want to update these pages to better reflect the new information architecture.

 ## Adding a new page